Aegis Harbor

 Plain-English version

-PPEC gives eligible children a structured place to receive medically supervised care while families, providers, and payers coordinate around the child’s plan, authorization, attendance, and documentation.
+PPEC can give children with medically complex needs a structured place to receive medically supervised care while families, providers, and payers coordinate around the child’s plan, authorization, attendance, and documentation.

 What PPEC is — and is not